My Home and Alphabet Group ‘GMUBH’

 Procedure:

-- The teacher divides the class into 5 or 6 groups based on the strength.
+- The teacher divides the class into 5 or 6 groups based on class strength.

 - Each group is allotted a room.

-- Students have to pick the correct objects as per the room and place them on the respective table.
+- Students have to pick the correct objects as per the room and place them in the respective corners with the correct labels.

 Refer to the ‘LSRW’ and ‘Activity’ Adaptation and Strategies given in the Main page of My Home and Alphabet group ‘GMUBH’ if there are any neuro-diverse children in the class.